nats-io/nats-java-vertx-client/README.md

                 .onFailure(Throwable::printStackTrace);
 ```

 There are a variety of publish options that can be set when publishing.
 When duplicate checking has been enabled on the stream, a message ID should be set.
-One set of options are expectations.
+One set of options is expectations.
 You can set a publish expectation such as a particular stream name,
 previous message ID, or previous sequence number.
 These are hints to the server that it should reject messages
 where these are not met, primarily for enforcing your ordering or ensuring messages are not stored on the wrong stream.

 ```java